dsbowen/hemlock/docs_md/tutorial/comp_check.md

 players receive $0.</b></p>

 <p>You will play {} rounds of this game.
 Each round, you will be
-paired with a paired with another randomly selected participant.
-<b>You will rarely, if ever, play two rounds with the same player.</b>
+paired with another randomly selected participant. <b>You will rarely, if ever, play two rounds with the same player.</b>

 <p>We will test your understanding of these instructions on the
 next page.</p>